-Stude ent signature: Date:
+By checking this box, I acknowledge that I have read and agree to the Sexual Harassment Policy set forth above.

 Agreed

-By ch necking this box, I acknowledge that I have read and agree to the Sexual Harassment Policy set forth above.
+Student sign ature: Date:

 Internet and Media Guidelines

 Agreement to these guidelines is required for participation in the CLS Program, which includes CLS Spark.